Skip to main content

 function SearchComponent() {

-const search = sdk.search()
+const search = client.search()

 // Component unmounts but controller keeps running